 The IGF project 19112 N of VDZ gGmbH was supported by the AiF within the framework of Industrial Collective Research (IGF) of the Federal Ministry of Economic Affairs and Energy on the basis of a decision of the German Bundestag.

 Prevention of a deleterious ASR with Portland-fly ash cement – mechanisms in concrete

-The research activities continue the project “Low alkali cements with fly ash” (IGF 17249N) with two main targets.
+The research activities continued the project “Low alkali cements with fly ash” (IGF 17249N) with two main targets.
 Firstly the effects of different characteristics of cements with fly ash on the release of aluminium into the pore solution are investigated.
 Aluminium seems to have a significant influence on the solubility of silicates and thereby on the course of an alkali silica reaction (ASR).
-The results will complete the comprehensive insights on the relationships between characteristics of cements with fly ash and other mechanisms of ASR prevention through fly ash gained in the previous project.
+It could be shown, that during the production of cements with fly ash as a main constituent the use of fly ashes with high contents of reactive Al2O3 (i.e. Al2O3 bound in the fly ash glass), the use of increased fly ash contents and the processing of the fly ash systematically contribute to an increase of the aluminium contents in the pore solutions of cement stones produced with the respective cement.
+The results complete the comprehensive insights on the relationships between characteristics of cements with fly ash and other mechanisms of ASR prevention through fly ash gained in the previous project.

 04/2016 - 09/2018